johnsietsma/PhotoscanWorkflow/README.md

-# PhotoscanWorkflow
+# Photoscan Workflow

-Bulk process workflow for Photoscan
+A bulk process workflow for Photoscan.

+Use from Tools->Run Script.

+See the code for more documentation.